-Sometimes, participants used single concepts to build new ideas by adding detail and elaborating on features, or clarifying aspects of the previous concept; this is similar to the elaboration step in SCAMPER.
-They also extracted aspects of a previous concept and built a new concept around it, analogous to the substitute step of SCAMPER.
-For example, Participant 28 identified a general form for the cooking chamber, and then devoted his entire session to generating multiple attachments and variations of this same basic form.
-Participants also used multiple concepts as a way to generate additional concepts by combining and merging aspects to form a new concept, similar to SCAMPER's combine.
-Figure 6 provides one example of synthesizing concepts.
+Sometimes, participants used single concepts to build new ideas by adding detail and elaborating on features or clarifying aspects of the previous concept, a method similar to the elaboration step in SCAMPER.
+They also extracted aspects of a previous concept and built a new concept around it, analogous to the substitute step of SCAM-PER.
+For example, Participant 28 identified a general form for the cooking chamber and then devoted his entire session to generating multiple attachments and variations of this same basic form.
+Participants also combined and merged aspects of multiple concepts to generate additional concepts, similar to SCAMPER's combine.
+Figure 5 provides one example of synthesizing concepts.